 Programs are started in order to deliver benefits, and they do not necessarily have to have an ending point, unlike the projects.
 Hence linking each project to a program and defining new success criteria for the expected benefits even after the completion of the projects can be realized within a program.
 Although the benefits may seem to be realized after the completion of the project, the creation and implementation of them occur during the project.
 Hence a lack of focus on defining and assessing, and monitoring them may lead to unrealized benefits.
 This is why the benefits should be included in the success criteria of a project, although they may be realized after the completion of the project.

 When it comes to programs and benefits realization, Benefits Realization Management (BRM) is an emerging area that covers the whole benefits realization life cycle both for projects and programs.
 PMI’s recent Practice Guide on BRM shows how to establish a framework for projects and programs in order to realize benefits.
 BRM’s emergence will close the gap between strategic management and project management as BCG (Boston Consulting Group)’s survey supports this by mentioning that BRM is a powerful approach to help close that gap by aligning projects to the company’s overarching strategy (PMI, 2016.
 Thought Leadership Series).

-As a summary, project success criteria should be broadened to cover benefits which will contribute to the strategic objectives of the company and the programs are great ways to provide traceability and achievement of these benefits even after the completion of the projects.
+In summary, project success criteria should be broadened to cover benefits which will contribute to the strategic objectives of the company and the programs are great ways to provide traceability, and achievement of these benefits even after the completion of the projects.
 Programs and benefits realization can be managed through a benefits realization management framework.